esmero/archipelago-documentation/docs/find_and_replace.md

  - A 'Fulltext Search' box
  - Dropdown list of Actions available
  - A listing of all the Digital Objects and Collections found in your Archipelago repository
-    - Option to 'Select/deselect all results in this view (all pages)' via toggle switch.
+    - Option to 'Select/deselect all results in this view (all pages)' via toggle switch
-    - Option besides each individual Object/Collection to select one-at-a-time via toggle switch.
+    - Option beside each individual Object/Collection to select one-at-a-time via toggle switch
+    - Exapandable 'Raw Metadata (JSON)' section beneath each each individual Object/Collection containing the full Raw JSON metadata record for reference.
  - Expandable section to show all the items Selected in this view (will be 0 items to start).
     - *Note: individual selections made on different page results will be preserved in the overall Selected items available for preview here.